Our Meeting House is run by our members through a committee of volunteers

 I'm here to find big picture, open-minded approaches to celebrate the joys life brings and tackle its challenges.
 Member for 4 years.

 A long-time Unitarian who joined the Lewisham congregation when I moved into the area in 2013.
 I have a passion for social justice and do my best to live my Unitarian values as fully as possible.
 Until recently, I was fortunate to help out with a support group for adults with acquired brain injuries that met regularly at the meeting house.

 Lynne Markey, Secretary

-I've been a Unitarian for several years and enjoy running our bi-monthly Book Group at the Meeting House.
+I've been a Unitarian for several years.
 I wish I had found Unitarianism years ago as it was and is an immense relief to me to find a spiritual community where I am encouraged and supported to have doubts and questions about my faith and spirituality.